coruscateor/libsync/README.md

 </br>

-LibSync is a library which contains objects which can be used in the synchronisation of application threads.

-This this library combines the features of “lower level” library objects e.g. it combines crossbeam ArrayQueue objects with Tokio Semaphore objects to produce a multi-producer-multi-consumer channel that can be waited on asynchronously on both sides.
+LibSync combines “lower level” library objects to produce channels and other synchronisation objects e.g. it combines Crossbeam ArrayQueue objects with Tokio Semaphore objects to produce a multi-producer-multi-consumer channel that can be waited on asynchronously on both sides.

 It also has objects that help you keep count of messages in a pipeline and "return stores" for "returning" values from one thread to another using a reusable location.